 NCP Leader Dilip Walse Patil is pro tem speaker of Maharashtra assembly

-Mumbai, Nov 29: The Nationalist Congress Party (NCP) MLA Dilip Walse Patil was appointed as Pro tem Speaker of the Maharashtra assembly on Friday.
+Mumbai, Nov 29: The Nationalist Congress Party (NCP) MLA Dilip Walse Patil was appointed as Pro tem Speaker of the Maharashtra assembly on Friday ahead of the floor test of the Uddhav Thackeray-led Maharashtra Vikas Aghadi government.

+Ambegaon MLA Patil, serving his seventh term as legislator, replaced the BJP's Kalidas Kolambkar, who was appointed as pro-tem Speaker earlier when the MLAs were administered oath.

 Born 30 October 1956, Dilip Walse-Patil hails from Ambegaon, Maharashtra, and a six-time Member of the Maharashtra Legislative Assembly.

-He is currently serving his seventh term as a member of the Maharashtra Legislative Assembly after winning the 2019 polls.
+He is currently serving his seventh term as a member of the Maharashtra Assembly after winning the 2019 polls.

 He is the former Speaker of Maharashtra Legislative Assembly from 24 October 2019 till November 2024.